fermyon/workshops/spin/04-spin-kv.md

 ## 3: Storing questions and answers in our key/value store

-Follow the documentation on using the [Spin key/value SDK](https://developer.fermyon.com/spin/kv-store.md#using-the-spin-sdk) to set and a check previous question and answer pairs.
+Reference the [Spin KV store API guide](https://developer.fermyon.com/spin/kv-store-api-guide) to set and a check previous question and answer pairs.
+The [tutorial](https://developer.fermyon.com/spin/kv-store-tutorial) my also be helpful to reference.

 ### Learning Summary